-Its into the new year & the christmas tree has been put away for another year, the cards are in the recycling bag & those strange gifts people bought you from BHS that they thought were funny at the time and thought you would appreciate have been packed away in a carrier bag marked “charity shop” ( ie a miniature hip flask with Peter Kayes face on or a plastic reindeer that passes chocolate raisins out of its bottom, *sighs*)
+Its into the new year & the christmas tree has been put away for another year, the cards are in the recycling bag & those strange gifts people bought you from from the local supermarket gift range that they thought was funny at the time and thought you would appreciate, have been packed away in a carrier bag marked “charity shop” or *next years stocking fillers” ( i.e. a muppet back scratcher, or a plastic reindeer that passes chocolate raisins out of its bottom, *sighs*)

 But not in our house.
-We were fortunate to have a lovely one bought for us by friends this year and as well as being served up with a nice italian coffee, you can make a very sexy bread & butter pudding
+We were fortunate to have a lovely one bought for us by friends this year and as well as being served up toasted & buttered, with a sprinkle of cinnamon, with a nice italian coffee, you can make a very naughty bread & butter pudding 🙂

 This recipe will make enough for a large deep 12-14 rectangular dish enough for 10 people to get a nice big portion each.

 A hand whisk

 A nice glass of your favourite italian red wine

 An invite to a dinner party so you can take it a long and become the star of the show 🙂

 6 medium eggs + 1 yolk

 1 Vanilla pod or 3 teaspoons vanilla essence